cademcniven/cademcniven.com-dev/src/projects/notetype2.md

 * Audio on back with audio icons overlayed on the image.
 * Shows dictionary form of the target word at the top, and automatically highlights the conjugated version of the word in the sentence.
 * Shows reading of the target word as furigana.
-* Colors the dictionary form of the word based on its pitch pattern (using 0 javascript).
+* Colored box indicates pitch pattern of the word (using 0 javascript).
+* Alternative bold coloring for proper noun cards
 * Tested on both desktop and mobile

 ## How To Use